CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY •GOALS•July.2019

 In December 2011 we began asking scholars about our simple model…

-From Hawking1, Guth2, and Wilczek3 to Gianotti4 and Alexander5, Loll6, Gibb7 and Zhang8 and dozens more9, “Is it possible?
+From Hawking1, Guth2, and Wilczek3 to Gianotti4 and Alexander5, Loll6, Gibb7 and Zhang8 and dozens more9, we asked, “Is it possible?
 Could this base-2 progression10 account for inflation?
 Is this simple doubling a fundamental function of our universe?
 Does it help with any of our many unanswered questions from particle physics to cosmology?”
 At no time since we began these efforts in 2011 has a scholar11 said, “Here is your fallacy of misplaced concreteness…” or “Here is why a base-2 model from the Planck units does not work.”

 Murray Gell-Mann was a penultimate nudge.
 Never satisfied, always looking for a better way, he died on May 24, 2019 in his home in Santa Fe (NM).
 He’ll be missed.
 This article is dedicated to Murray and all nudges.
 Forever the gadfly, he consistently attacked intellectual orthodoxies.